OliverColeman/ahni/README.txt

 http://eplex.cs.ucf.edu/ESHyperNEAT/).

 Currently only transcription to a Bain NeuralNetwork is supported, via the ojc.ahni.hyperneat.ESHyperNEATTranscriberBain class.
-Currently only 2D substrates are supported.
-3D substrates will likely be coming soon (or let me know if you want to implement this ;)).
+Currently 2D substrates and pseudo-3D substrates are supported.
+See the second properties file mentioned below for a description of pseudo-3D.
+Real 3D substrates will likely be coming soon (or let me know if you want to implement this ;)).

-See ESHN-bain-test-pass-through.properties for a usage example.
+See ESHN-bain-test-pass-through.properties and bain-test-parity.properties
+for usage examples (make sure ann.transcriber.class is set to ojc.ahni.hyperneat.ESHyperNEATTranscriberBain).

 NOTES